 @Frosty, Thanks.
 I emailed Smappee support about the LED issue.
 I tried multiple times to adjust the brightness, but the light stayed at the same level.
 However, I just tried again and it’s now working!

-There are so smart charging features, options and schedules that it’s a little overwhelming at first.
+There are so many smart charging features, options, and schedules that it’s a little overwhelming at first.
 I possibly just need to take it slow and try them out (especially as most EV charger apps have limited options).

 Also, I believe some settings have been lost in translation, and the terminology used is a little odd.
 I think the smart charging (schedule and surplus) setting is a good example.
 It is not clear what the slider is actually doing.